-- You are a 1st, 2nd, or 3rd year full-time student at a college or university.
+- You are a 1st, 2nd, or 3rd year full-time undergraduate student at a college or university.

 - You are a U.S. citizen or hold a green card as a permanent resident.

-It is not a requirement that you are a computer science major, or that you have prior research experience.
-We wish to recruit a diverse set of students, with different backgrounds and levels of experience.
-We encourage applications from students attending colleges that lack opportunities for research, and from students from communities underrepresented in computer science.
+Being a computer science major or having prior research experience are not requirements.
+We seek to recruit a diverse group of students, with varying backgrounds and levels of experience.
+We encourage applications from students attending non-research institutions, and from students from communities underrepresented in computer science.

 Before starting the application, you should prepare:

-- An unofficial college transcript, that is, a list of your college courses and grades, as a pdf, Word, or text file.
-Include the courses you are currently taking.
+- An unofficial college transcript (a list of your college courses and grades), as a PDF file.
+Please include the courses you are currently taking.

-- Your CV or resume, as a pdf, Word, or text file.
+- Your CV or resume, as a PDF file.

-- A 300 word essay as a pdf, Word, or text file explaining why you wish to participate in this REU, including how it engages your interests, how the experience would support or help you define your career goals, and special skills and interests you would bring to the program.
+- A personal statement (up to 5000 characters), explaining why you wish to participate in this REU, including how it engages your interests, how the experience would support or help you define your career goals, and special skills and interests you would bring to the program.

 Students accepted into the REU will receive: